riga/law/examples/dropbox_targets/README.md

 # by default, localize("r") downloads remote files to tmp
 # (you can configure which path law considers "tmp")
 with array_file.localize("r") as tmp:
-    # tmp is a file target that is removed again when this context is exited
+    # tmp is a file target that is removed again when this context exited
     # do some stuff with it
     dnn_training_with_file(tmp.path)